Table of Contents

 Note: we do not yet support pulling in custom tags from Quickbooks Online.

-Additionally, the date of the Bill is set to the Approval date (this is because we view the approval date as the day the company recognized the expense).
+Additionally, the date listed on the bill corresponds to the approval date.
+This is because the approval date is considered the day when the company officially acknowledges the expense.

 With QuickBooks Online, you have access to our Bill Pay feature.
 Please reference this article for more information.

-With QuickBooks Online, you can sync over statement payments.
-This will appear in the Payments tab of the Accounting tab and only appears after it has cleared.
+With QuickBooks Online, you can sync statement payments from Ramp.
+These payments show up in the 'Payments' section of the 'Accounting' tab, but only after they are cleared.

-In the below example, I have two statement payments to sync to QuickBooks Online:
+For example, let's say there are two statement payments to sync to QuickBooks Online in Ramp.

 I have already classified the Checking Account payment to the Ramp Card account, rather than doing a match.
 What should I do?
-In this case, you can safely delete the statement payment in the Ramp Card account from QuickBooks Online, as you have already recorded the transfer from the Checking account.
-Classifying the Ramp Card transaction would create a duplicate, so keeping the transaction is not necessary.
+If you've already categorized the checking account payment to the Ramp Card account without matching, you can remove the duplicate Ramp Card transaction in QuickBooks Online.
+This prevents recording the same transaction twice.

 How Ramp syncs Credit Card transactions:

-Ramp syncs credit card transactions as credit card transactions in your ERP.
+Ramp syncs credit card transactions as credit card transactions in your accounting provider.

 How Ramp syncs Reimbursements:

-Ramp syncs reimbursements as bills and bill payments in your ERP.
+Ramp syncs reimbursements as bills and bill payments in your accounting provider.